-How the Coronavirus Affects Continuing Disability Reviews (CDRs) in Detroit, MI
+How the Coronavirus Affects Continuing Disability Reviews (CDRs) in Michigan

 When you’re receiving Social Security Disability benefits, the government will occasionally check to see if your health problems remain severe enough that you still can’t work.